 - Sales data (list price, final sale price, terms, any price adjustments, days on market) for any sale of the subject property in the last five years

-Why Gathering Unsold Listing Data is Important to a Comparative Market Analysis
+Why Gathering Unsold Listing Data Is Important to a Comparative Market Analysis

-If a property was listed but never sold, this data is equally critical to the comparative marketing analysis process.
+If a property was listed but never sold, this data is equally critical to the comparative market analysis process.
 For one reason or another, the market wouldn’t support the price the property was listed at previously.
 Use that data as a pivot point in your own figuring.

 Has the subject property been altered since that unsuccessful sale?
 Undergone renovations?
 Seen any vast improvements?